corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ## Integration Strategies

 You don't have to rewrite everything in one go.
-Every successful Go-to-Rust story I've heard on the podcast is tactical, not big-bang.
+Every successful Go-to-Rust story I've heard so far was very methodical.
 Victor Ciura from Microsoft put it well:

 > We're not madly going across the board and just, for the fun of it, rewriting everything in Rust.
 We're doing these tactical choices where we say: okay, this new component, it's better if we [do it in Rust].
 >
 > &mdash; Victor Ciura, Principal Engineer, Microsoft, on [Rust in Production](/podcast/s04e01-microsoft)

-The strategies that work best, in order of how I usually recommend them:
+There are a few tried and true strategies for the migration:

 ### 1. Carve Off a Hot Path as a Service

 If one specific service in your fleet is the perpetual problem child (high CPU, latency-sensitive, or constantly hit with reliability issues), rewrite *just that one* in Rust, behind the same API contract.
-This is the lowest-risk migration.
 Other Go services keep talking to it via HTTP/gRPC, oblivious to the underlying language.
-Jeff Kao at Radar described how Discord's famous post is often the spark that gives teams permission to even try:
+Being able to do this can be super motivating:

 > If you go on Hacker News and look up "migrating to Rust," the first result is always this one about [Discord moving from Go to Rust](https://discord.com/blog/why-discord-is-switching-from-go-to-rust).
 It almost motivated us to see [if we could do the same].
 >